Can you play solo in Apex Legends?

 Since Apex launched, the game has been primarily focused around Trios as its default mode.
-We have seen a Solos and Duos mode, the latter now made permanent, but the former still isn’t an option.

 - Can you play Solo in Apex Legends?

 - Apex Legends ‘no fill’ option

 - Apex Legends solo mode in the future?

 Back in October 2022, Apex Legends Mobile – which has since been shut down by EA and Respawn – got a Solos mode.